VyatkinAlexey/Noiseless/README.md

 First of all, we trained our model like usual autoencoder.
 The result of its performance is shown on the picture below.

 ![AE_vanilla](imgs/AE_vanilla.jpg)

+### Latent space learning

+Then we trained Autoencoder with additional loss in latent space in order to separate noise and signal.
+Model was tested on 19 different noises (17 initial and 2 custim noises).
+Total loss and latent loss for all noises are presented on the image below.